wagtail/wagtail/docs/tutorial/create_portfolio_page.md

         template = "base/blocks/image_block.html"
 ```

-`ModifiedImageBlock` inherits from `StructBlock`.
+`CaptionedImageBlock` inherits from `StructBlock`.
 With `StructBlock`, you can group several child blocks together under a single parent block.
-Your `ModifiedImageBlock` has three child blocks.
+Your `CaptionedImageBlock` has three child blocks.
 The first child block, `Image`, uses the `ImageBlock` field block type.
 With `ImageBlock`, editors can select an existing image or upload a new one.
 Its `required` argument has a value of `true`, which means that you must provide an image for the block to work.
 The `caption` and `attribution` child blocks use the `CharBlock` field block type, which provides single-line text inputs for adding captions and attributions to your images.
 Your `caption` and `attribution` child blocks have their `required` attributes set to `false`.
 That means you can leave them empty in your [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface) if you want to.

-Just like `ModifiedImageBlock`, your `HeadingBlock` also inherits from `StructBlock`.
+Just like `CaptionedImageBlock`, your `HeadingBlock` also inherits from `StructBlock`.
 It has two child blocks.
 Let's look at those.

 ```python
 class HeadingBlock(StructBlock):